vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article3-articles-for-PhD-students.md

 Date: 2015-01-28 11:40
 Tags: collection, phd, research, tips

-As time of your master degree pass by, or any other "after big study activity", people stars to think about the future.
-And one of the possible "future step" that they consider as an important and very prominent one is doing PhD.
+As a time of your master degree pass by, or any other "after big study activity", people start to think about the future.
+And one of the possible "future step" that they consider as an important and very prominent one is doing a PhD.

-This blog post offers collection of articles, which are worth reading, if you started to think about continuing your education as a PhD student somewhere in the world.
+This blog post offers a collection of articles, which are worth reading if you started to think about continuing your education as a PhD student somewhere in the world.
 Articles describe really good concepts behind the life of a PhD student.
 But before start reading them, be aware that most of them are focused on the Computer Science domain.
-Materials also can be reviewed while your are in process of achieving your PhD degree or after you finally got it.
+Materials also can be reviewed while you are in the process of achieving your PhD degree or after you finally got it.

 Here is the collection of articles I have mentioned above: